MohamedRagaab/Doodle-Jump/README.md

 # Doodle Jump
-Doodle Jump is a browser game developed by JavaScript
+Doodle Jump is a browser game developed with JavaScript